Existence of a tricritical point for the Blume-Capel model on $\mathbb{Z}^d$: Tricritical point in via crossing probabilities

 Let $G=(V,E)$ be a finite subgraph of $\ZZ^2$, and let $\varepsilon>0$.
 We denote by $\mu_{G,\beta,\Delta}^{+,\varepsilon}$ the probability measure defined on spin configurations $\sigma \in \{-1,0,1\}^{V}$ by \begin{equs} \mu_{G,\beta,\Delta}^{+,\varepsilon}(\sigma) = \frac{1}{Z_{G,\beta,\Delta}^{+,\varepsilon}} e^{-H_{G,\beta,\Delta}^{+,\varepsilon}(\sigma)} \end{equs} where \begin{equs} H_{G,\beta,\Delta}^{+,\varepsilon}(\sigma) = -\beta\sum_{xy \in E} \sigma_x\sigma_y -\Delta\sum_{x \in V} \sigma_x^2 - \varepsilon \sum_{\substack{xy \in \mathbb{E}^d \\x \in V, y \in \ZZ^d\setminus V }} \sigma_x. \end{equs} and $Z_{\Lambda,\beta,\Delta}^{+,\varepsilon}$ is the partition function.
 This corresponds to the Blume-Capel model with $\varepsilon$-boundary conditions.

 When the phase transition is continuous, $\mu_{G}^{+,\varepsilon}[\sigma_0]$ converges to $\mu^+[\sigma_0]=0$ for every $\varepsilon>0$.
-On the other hand, when the phase transition is discontinuous, it is unclear whether this property holds as one expects that $\mu^0$ is extremal.
-Therefore, the following criterion is natural.
+On the other hand, when the phase transition is discontinuous, it is unclear whether this property holds.
+We introduce the following intermediary property, denoted by ${\bf (H)}$, where we assume this holds conditional on $\sigma_0 \neq 0$.
+This conditioning appears technical and is used throughout the following subsection on the Lee-Yang theory.